Generating functional of correlators of twist-$2$ operators in $\mathcal{N} = 1$ SUSY Yang-Mills theory, I: Twist-2 balanced superfields in SUSY YM theory

-Suitable linear combinations of the above operators form irreducible representations of the superalgebra of SUSY transformations restricted to the light-cone \cite{Belitsky:2003sh,Belitsky:1998gu}:
+Suitable linear combinations of the above operators form irreducible representations of the superalgebra of SUSY transformations restricted to the light-cone \cite{Belitsky:2003sh,Belitsky:1998gu}

 where $\zeta$ is Majorana spinor satisfying $\Pi_+\zeta = 0$.
 Indeed, since the restricted SUSY transformations are linear, the set of the above operators is closed under their action.
 The operators that form supermultiplets -- i.e., the aforementioned representations -- read as follows \cite{Belitsky:2004sc,Belitsky:1998gu}.
-For even spin with $s \geq 2$:
+For even spin with $s \geq 2$

-and for odd spin with $s\geq 3$:
+and for odd spin with $s\geq 3$

 where $ \tilde{O}^A_s$ is not defined for $s = 1$, while $\tilde{O}^\lambda_1$ it is, and $\tilde{S}^{(2)}_1 =\tilde{O}^\lambda_1$.
 The above operators also diagonalize the matrix of anomalous dimension to order $g^2$, where $\mathcal{N} = 1$ SUSY YM theory is actually conformal invariant in the conformal scheme (appendix \ref{B}).
-The components of the above supermultiplets enter the balanced superfields \footnote{G. Santoni and F. Scardino, to appear on arXiv.}:
+The components of the above supermultiplets enter the balanced superfields (Sec.
+6.3 in \cite{SS1})

 where $\mathbb{S}^{(i)}= \{S^{(i)},\tilde{S}^{(i)}\}$ include both even- and odd-spin operators.